What if I do not pay enough tax?

 ESC A19 usually only applies to underpayments for tax years ending more than 12 months ago – for example, you cannot normally use ESC A19 to ask for tax owing for 2017/18 to be written off if HMRC are advising you of the underpayment in, say, June 2018.

-For example, you had a company car in 2014/15 and your employer sent form P11D to HMRC in July 2015 (on time).
+However it may be useful in situations like the following.
+You had a company car in 2014/15 and your employer sent form P11D to HMRC in July 2015 (on time).
 HMRC made no attempt to tax the company car benefit through your tax code.
-In 2018 HMRC send you a tax calculation, attempting to collect the unpaid tax from 2014/15.
+In 2018 HMRC send you a P800 tax calculation, attempting to collect the unpaid tax from 2014/15.
 ESC A19 says that HMRC should have done something with the information they received by the end of the tax year after the tax year of receipt.
 HMRC received the form P11D in 2015/16.
 This means that they should have tried to collect the tax before 5 April 2017.

 However, if HMRC have persistently got something wrong year after year, they do have the power to write the tax off for all years up to and including 2017/18.
 So if you underpaid tax in earlier tax years, and an underpayment in 2017/18 occurred for the same reasons, ESC A19 might apply – this depends on your individual circumstances.